w3cping/storage-policy/README.md

 i.e. all the storage types controlled by the `Clear-Site-Data` API, but also ensures the expiration timer is held off  while the user is interacting with the site.

+Any explicit deletion of storage items, by the user agent, script in a browsing context or triggered by a cookie-like expiry, will continue as before i.e. is not affected by changes to the storage policy limits.

 ## Storage-Policy response header
 Sites can limit access to default limits storage by returning a `Storage-Policy` response header of the following form:

-`Storage-Policy: type all; max-age 3600; inactivity-timeout 1800; allow-cookies consent preference; allow-origins example.com `
+`Storage-Policy: type all; timeout 1800; allow-names _consent low-entropy-preference; allow-origins example.com `

 The header's value contains a **storage policy descriptor**, consisting of one or more **storage policy attributes** separated by semicolons `;`.